Michael Maren is a journalist, filmmaker, and former aid worker who feels uneasy writing about himself in the third person.

 I recently created Under the Influence: Writers on Film, a new film series at The Crosby Street Hotel in New York.
 Along with my wife, Dani Shapiro, I decamp for Positano, Italy each March, where we direct the Sirenland Writers Conference.

-I'm currently gearing up my next film project, Moving Violations, based on the memoir by John Hockenberry.
+I'm currently gearing up my next film project, Shriver, based on the book by Chris Belden.